 Besides the energy consumption metric (modeled in Section 3.3) for communication in the network, an important communication metric is the quality of a wireless link.
-We attempt to achieve communication efficiency and link reliability in two stages: during sensor placement and during network run-time.
+We attempt to achieve communication efficiency and link reliability in two stages: during sensor placement and during network runtime.

-In the first stage, we calculate $Q{u,v}$ as the probability of link quality, mainly based on the expected number of retransmissions between locations of any two sensors u and v, as suggested by [Krause et al. 2011]).
+In the first stage, we calculate $Q{u,v}$ as the probability of link quality, mainly based on the expected number of retransmissions between locations of any two sensors u and v, as suggested by Krause et al. [2011]).
 In the second stage, we consider that some of the routing paths through the tree may be altered during monitoring operations.
-We apply the technique of data-path validation [Gnawali et al. 2009], which enables routing layers to remain efficient and reliable in highly dynamic topologies.
+We apply the technique of datapath validation [Gnawali et al. 2006], which enables routing layers to remain efficient and reliable in highly dynamic topologies.
 See Appendix A for a detailed description of these two stages.

-Following the above policies, the HNs, the LNs, the RNs, and the sink, together with the values of R_h and R_c , collectively generate a heterogeneous network.
+Following the aforesaid policies, the HNS, the LNS, the RNS, and the sink, together with the values of R_h and R_c , collectively generate a heterogeneous network.
 We describe the following constraints for generating the WSN.

-C1 [Connectivity Constraint].
-Given HNs, LNs, and RNs to be placed to form a heterogeneous WSN, where HNs use both adjustable R_h and R_c , and all of the LNs adjust τ up to R_c , determine the transmission power level τ of each sensor such that:

-- k-node HN connectivity: there exist k-node disjoint paths from every LN to other LNs and at least one HN, and every HN to the sink. - The maximum transmission power level is reduced, $MAXp{\tau}|\tau = 1, 2, \ldots = minimum$. - The WSN can tolerate the failure of up to k 1 nodes.

-C2 [Transmission Load Constraint].
-The maximum distance $d(> d{u,v})$ from any LN to an HN and an LN to another LN should be minimized.
-As a result, the load of long distance transmissions from an LN to any neighboring LNs and an LN to its corresponding HN may alter.

-C3 [Data Delivery Constraint] Decisions about the structural health state made by each LN are gathered at one or more HN(s).
-The final (distributed) decision made by an HN should be quickly forwarded to the sink only when there is a "damage" state.
-Otherwise, a normal acknowledgment is forwarded.
-Thus, each sensor must periodically report its decision, and data delivery must be fault-tolerant to the sensor failure of up to a specified level (e.g., k - 1).
+- C1 (Connectivity Constraint).
+Given HNs, LNs, and RNs to be placed to form a heterogeneous WSN, where HNs use both adjustable R_h and R_c and all of the LNs adjust τ up to R_c , determine the transmission power level τ of each sensor such that: - -k-node HN connectivity: there exist k-node disjoint paths from every LN to other LNs and at least one HN, and every HN to the sink; - -the maximum transmission power level is reduced, $MAXp{\tau}|{\tau} = 1, 2, ... = minimum$; and - -the WSN can tolerate the failure of up to k-1 nodes. - ${f C2}$ (Transmission Load Constraint).
+The maximum distance $d(>d{u,v})$ from any LN to an HN and an LN to another LN should be minimized.
+As a result, the load of long-distance transmissions from an LN to any neighboring LNs and an LN to its corresponding HN may alter. - C3 (Data Delivery Constraint).
+Decisions about the structural health state made by each LN are gathered at one or more HN(s).
+The final (distributed) decision made by an HN should be quickly forwarded to the sink only when there is a "damage" state otherwise, a normal acknowledgment is forwarded.
+Thus, each sensor must periodically report its decision, and data delivery must be fault-tolerant to the sensor failure of up to a specified level (e.g., k-1).